“Obviously, the first thing you do when moving into a new apartment is get a new renters insurance policy.” Said no one ever.

 As we previously mentioned, renters insurance coverage spans a few areas.
 For each area, you can select a different amount.

 Choose what makes sense for you, in terms of your lifestyle and ability to pay upfront versus on a monthly basis.
 For Personal Property, here’s a pretty accurate way to see how much coverage you need:

 Take a look around your place.
 What’s there?
 Most likely clothing, furniture, electronics, etc. Hey, your electronics stuff alone are probably worth more than $3000!
 What about the stuff that may not actually be in your home?
 Maybe a bicycle?

 Long story short, you have a lot of stuff and it all adds up.

-Go over these three simple steps that will save time (and money!) later:
+Go over these four simple steps that will save time (and money!) later:

 1. Take 2 minutes, walk around your apartment, and take a video of everything you care about